What is Redis and What Does It Do

 Because a Redis cache instance is volatile, information needs to be moved to and from the Redis cache to its corresponding database.
 This can be done in one of two ways.

 Another option is to use a Redis worker.
 A Redis worker will automatically move data back and forth from the database.
-It monitors the database for changes.
-Once it detects a change, that Redis worker takes the appropriate actions to make sure the Redis cache instance and the database are in sync.
+It monitors the database for changes and, once it detects a change, takes the appropriate actions to ensure the Redis cache instance and the database are in sync.

-This is the reason that using a cloud service provider for Redis cache is the preferable method for production systems.
+This is why using a cloud service provider for Redis cache is the preferable method for production systems.
 Cloud service providers will automatically create that Redis worker and manage it for you.

 Final Thoughts

-We covered a lot of information in this article, so let's recap all of it quickly.
+We covered a lot of information in this article, so let's recap it quickly.
 Redis is a cache service typically used in conjunction with databases.
-Redis is typically used for web applications.
+Redis is generally used for web applications.

 Data in Redis is volatile.
 It lives in system memory, so data in Redis must be synced with a longer-term storage mechanism if that data should be saved.

 Redis can easily be installed in Mac OS and Linux using your favorite package manager.
-Redis must be installed in Windows Subsystems for Linux if it is going to be used within Windows.
-Redis is also available through various cloud vendors as well.
+If it is going to be used within Windows, it must be installed in Windows Subsystems for Linux.
+Redis is also available through various cloud vendors.

-Finally, you can implement Redis using either a function that checks Redis for data first, and if it does not exist, fetches it from a database, or you can use a Redis worker that monitors a database for changes and syncs those changes between the database and the Redis cache instance.
+Finally, you can implement Redis using either a function that checks Redis for data first and, if it does not exist, fetches it from a database or a Redis worker that monitors a database for changes and syncs those changes between the database and the Redis cache instance.

 delivered to your inbox.